Eumir Marcial: Personal life

 Marcial is the youngest among five siblings.
 His father Eulalio is a boxing coach who trained him since the age of seven.
 His cousin Anthony Marcial is a professional boxer, who has also represented the Philippines at the 2006 Asian Games.
 His eldest brother Eliver died in October 2020.

-Marcial is married to Princess Jenniel Galarpe, a fellow boxer from Cagayan de Oro belonging to a family of boxers, whom he tied the knot after his stint in the 2021 Olympics.
+Marcial is married to Princess Jenniel Galarpe, a fellow boxer from Cagayan de Oro and of a family of boxers.
+They married after his stint in the 2021 Olympics.
+In January 2025, Princess sued Eumir for abuse, infidelity, and manipulative behavior, saying that she had caught him with a mistress in October 2024.
+Eumir denies the claim insisting that he was the abuse victim and has been estranged with his wife before the 2024 Summer Olympics and that the alleged mistress is merely a friend.

 In popular media

-In 2021, Marcial made a virtual appearance in Pinoy Big Brother: Kumunity Season 10 when he gave a message of luck to the Celebrity housemates prior to their land swimming competition in the Pinoy Big Brother Games 2021.
+In 2021, Marcial made a virtual appearance in Pinoy Big Brother: Kumunity Season 10 when he gave a message of luck to the celebrity housemates prior to their land swimming competition in the Pinoy Big Brother Games 2021.